 The new FASB and IASB lease accounting standards are official, and it’s time to create a compliance plan.
 The first step is deciding who owns this new lease accounting compliance project initiative.
+An important lease accounting lesson learned for private companies is to recruit members of a cross-functional team from across the organization.

 Some companies fail to realize the magnitude of this transition and the complex changes in the rules that are involved.
 Recording virtually every lease on the balance sheet is a massive undertaking and companies should make sure the appropriate lease accounting expertise is available, those who possess an in-depth knowledge of company-specific lease data.